Hnanisho I

 Ḥnanishoʿ I, called Ḥnanishoʿ the Exegete, was patriarch of the Church of the East between 686 and 698.
 His name means 'mercy of Jesus'.
-Hnanishoʿ offended the caliph ʿAbd al-Malik with a tactless remark about Islam, which gave his enemies the opportunity to dethrone him in 691.
+Hnanishoʿ offended the caliph ʿAbd al-Malik with a remark about Islam, which gave his enemies the opportunity to dethrone him in 691.
 He spent the next two years of his reign either in prison or, after surviving a murder attempt, in hiding, while the throne of Seleucia-Ctesiphon was occupied by the anti-patriarch Yohannan Garba ('the Leper').
 He was restored in 693, after Yohannan's disgrace and death.
 After his death he was rehabilitated by his successor Sliba-zkha.